HouseTrip/housetrip.github.com/_posts/2014-07-31-compute-property-recommendations.md

     (u_a, p_h), (u_b, p_k), ....

-Starting from this list the first step that you want to do is to group the list by user, that leads to the following:
+Starting from this list the first step that you want to do is to group the list by user, which leads to the following:

     u_a: [ p_a1, p_a2, .... p_an ]
     u_b: [ p_b1, p_b2, .... p_bm ]